 Not everything your church is doing deserves the same level of promotion.

 A good church announcement strategy is about prioritization, not equal airtime.
-Here’s a simple filter you can use:
+For a complete framework, see what churches should communicate every week.
+Here's a simple filter you can use:

 - Mission-critical?
 Does this event or update connect to the overall mission of the church?